-c.
+- c.
 Describe the methods used to assess the potential impacts to cultural and historic resources on or near the project site.
-Examples include consultation with tribes and the department of archeology and historic preservation, archaeological surveys, historic maps, GIS data, etc.

-GIS data and WISAARD through the dahp site were used to glean this information.
+Examples include consultation with tribes and the department of archeology and historic preservation, archaeological surveys, historic maps, GIS data, etc. GIS Map and DAHP Wisaard database, as well as site visits were used to assess potential cultural and historical impacts. - d.

-d.
 Proposed measures to avoid, minimize, or compensate for loss, changes to, and disturbance to resources.
 Please include plans for the above and any permits that may be required.
+None.